-Many companies do not have a good handle on who is a bad fit and spend too much time on marginal leads.
-To make this work well, for many companies, it is a big culture and organizational change.
+Many companies do not know who is a bad fit and spend too much time on marginal leads.
+To make this work well, it is a big culture and organizational change for many companies.

-To be effective, you need to have company wide buy-in—starting from the CEO level, down.
-Many times, a workshop becomes a really valuable tool to get everyone on the same page; this goes hand-in-hand with world-class clients.
+To be effective, you need to have company-wide buy-in—starting from the CEO level down.
+A workshop often becomes a valuable tool to get everyone on the same page; this goes hand-in-hand with world-class clients.

 Chances are, there are people in every department of your company who are asked questions on a regular basis.
-They may say something along the lines of, “Wow, I feel like I answer that question over and over again.”
+They may say something like, “Wow, I feel like I answer that question repeatedly.”

-Personas are not just for marketing; they are important tools for sales as well.
-Really dig into building those personas, so your sales team knows how to recognize great fitting clients and poor fitting clients.
+Buyer personas are not just for marketing but also important tools for sales.
+Really dig into building those personas so your sales team knows how to recognize great-fitting clients and poor-fitting clients.

 How is your data center sales team closing with world-class clients?
 Let us know in the comments below.